Unmissable cenotes and how to get there

 1. Cenote Ik Kil

 Ik Kil is probably the most famous and photographed cenote in the Yucatan.
-While this is, indeed, a beautiful place, with vines coming down from the top and trampoline that is perfect for diving, it has all the downsides of very touristic places.
+While this is, indeed, a beautiful place, with vines coming down from the top and a trampoline that is perfect for diving, it has all the downsides of very touristic places.
 If you arrive after 9am, besides the vines and the clear water, you will also see hundreds of people in orange life jackets holding selfie sticks.
+Afterall, a place like this deserved to be photographed!

 Cost: 70 pesos